**Updated 29 March 2017**

 On 11 October, the government announced that EU students applying to commence studies at English universities in autumn 2017 will remain eligible for the same loans and grants as domestic students.
 The announcement states that these conditions will apply for the entirety of each student’s course, even if the UK leaves the EU during this time.

-A little later, on 1 December, the government announced that EU nationals commencing studies in the 2017/18 academic year will also remain eligible for Research Council studentships.
+On 1 December 2016, the government announced that EU nationals commencing studies in the 2017/18 academic year will also remain eligible for Research Council studentships.
 This will apply for the full duration of their course, regardless of whether the UK leaves the EU during this time.

 In the longer term, it seems likely that EU students will have to pay the higher fee rates that currently apply to those from outside of the EU.
 However, those looking on the brighter side have pointed out that the pound’s fall in value, if sustained, will continue to make studying in the UK more affordable for all international students.